mitchmac/ServerlessWP/readme.md

 ## Project goals

-🌴 Maintaining servers for WordPress can be a pain.
-Serverless hosting should make it less time consuming.
+🌴 WordPress hosting made easy.
+Lower maintenance with serverless functions instead of servers.

 💲 Small WordPress sites shouldn't cost much to host. **Vercel, Netlify, & AWS have free tiers**.

 🔓 WordPress plugins and themes are extensively supported.
 No arbitrary limitations here.

-⚡ Blazing fast websites that take advantage of caching and Content Delivery Networks.
+⚡ Blazing fast websites that take advantage of caching and content delivery networks.

-🌎 Mindful consideration of the carbon footprint of WordPress websites.
+🌎 Lower the carbon footprint of WordPress websites.

 🤝 A helpful community.
 [Share your successes, ideas, or struggles](https://github.com/mitchmac/ServerlessWP/discussions) in the discussions.